grabaiforsea/aiforsea-traffic-management-2/README.md

 <!-- TRAINING -->
 ## Train the regression model
 The demand column is a continuous variable, hence regression model is selected.
-The regression models that I have chosen are:
+The regression models that I have chosen to test are:
   * Decision Tree
   * Random Forest
   * Xgboost

-Each of the regression models has been validate with cross validate method and train with the best parameters using grid search cross validation method to find the best model at the end.
+Each of the regression model will validate with cross validation method and train with the best parameters by using grid search cross validation method to find the best parameters of the models at the end.
+I will select one of these regression as the best model where the model has overcomes the underfitting and overfitting as low as possible.

+Here are the [random forest and xgboost testing code](https://github.com/cmxteng/aiforsea-traffic-management/tree/master/quick_analyze) utilize the various train test data to verify my model.
+Random Forest model:
+1. forest_perform_train08_test02.ipynb - training data splits into 80% train and 20% test.
+2. rf_xgb_traintest60_holdout61.ipynb - training data splits into train data (first 60 days) and test data (day 61).
+3. forest_perform_test61_t0.ipynb - training data splits into train data (first 60 days) and test data (day 61 timestamp 0:0).
+4. forest_perform_test61_t15.ipynb - training data splits into train data (first 60 days) and test data (day 61, timestamp less than and equal to 0:15).
+5. forest_perform_test61_t1145.ipynb - training data splits into train data (first 60 days) and test data (day 61, timestamp less than 12:00).
+6. forest_perform_train47_test14.ipynb - training data splits into train data (first 47 days) and test data (last 14 days).
+7. forest_perform_test61.ipynb - training data splits into train data (first 60 days, 75%), test data (first 60 days, 25%) and hold out data (day 61).

+XGBoost model:
+1. xgboost_perform_train08_test02.ipynb - training data splits into 80% train and 20% test.
+2. rf_xgb_traintest60_holdout61.ipynb - training data splits into train data (first 60 days) and test data (day 61).
+3. xgboost_perform_test61_t0.ipynb - training data splits into train data (first 60 days) and test data (day 61 timestamp 0:0).
+4. xgboost_perform_test61_t15.ipynb - training data splits into train data (first 60 days) and test data (day 61, timestamp less than and equal to 0:15).
+5. xgboost_perform_test61_t1145.ipynb - training data splits into train data (first 60 days) and test data (day 61, timestamp less than 12:00).
+6. xgboost_perform_train47_test14.ipynb - training data splits into train data (first 47 days) and test data (last 14 days).
+7. xgboost_perform_test61.ipynb - training data splits into train data (first 60 days, 75%), test data (first 60 days, 25%) and hold out data (day 61).

 The results of the three models will show in the Model Comparison section.